 For adults and children who have reached the age of reason (age seven), entrance into the Church is governed by the Rite of Christian Initiation for Adults (RCIA), sometimes called the Order of Christian Initiation for Adults (OCIA).

-Preparation for the Unbaptized
+Steps to Becoming Catholic for the Unbaptized

 The period of the catechumenate varies depending on how much the catechumen has learned and how ready he feels to take the step of becoming a Christian.
-However, the catechumenate often lasts less than a year.
+However, the catechumenate typically lasts less than a year.

 The second formal step is taken with the rite of election, in which the catechumens’ names are written in a book of those who will receive the sacraments of initiation.
 At the rite of election, the catechumen again expresses the desire and intention to become a Christian, and the Church judges that the catechumen is ready to take this step.
 Normally, the rite of election occurs on the first Sunday of Lent, the forty-day period of preparation for Easter.